er1kb/distinction/README.md

 <summary>Tune similarity</summary>
 <br>

-To find the optimal similarity, just run the __Classifier.tune()__ method with default settings.
+To find an estimate of the optimal similarity threshold, run the __Classifier.tune()__ method with default settings.
 The simulation will abort for each target when finding the optimal value, if not using plots (explained below), hence you might see the computation speed up towards the end.

 ```python
 C = Classifier(**kwargs)
 C.train(data)